Follow these simple guidelines to help your child find just right books, books that they can read and comprehend independently.

 Do you ever take your children to the bookstore or the library and wonder if the books that they pick out are the right reading level for them?
 As an experienced teacher, so many parents ask me what level books should their child be reading at home.
 Finding the answer to this question is much easier than you might think.

-How can you help your child find a book that is “just right” to read independently?
+How can you help your child find books that are just right to read independently?

 Use this simple list of guidelines.
 Open up the book and find a page for your child to read.
 The book should be one that: